25 Jul, 2025

 This approach benefits patients with reduced blood loss and pain, fewer treatment-related complications, faster recovery, and a better quality of life.

-Adaptive radiotherapy is a modern approach to radiation therapy in which advanced imaging and artificial intelligence (AI) are combined to continuously adapt the radiation delivery to changes in tumor position caused by breathing, tumor shrinking, weight loss, tissue swelling, and organ reduction.
+Adaptive radiotherapy is a modern approach to radiation therapy in which advanced imaging and artificial intelligence (AI) are brought together to continuously adapt the radiation delivery to changes in tumor position caused by breathing, tumor shrinking, weight loss, tissue swelling, and organ reduction.

 Adaptive radiotherapy plays a significant role in precise tumor targeting and reducing damage to healthy tissues.

-CAR T-cell therapy is an innovative way of cancer treatment.
-In this treatment, the patient’s T-cells are engineered to identify and destroy cancer cells more effectively.
-This therapy has been highly effective in patients suffering from hematological malignancies such as leukemia and lymphoma.
+CAR T-cell therapy is an innovative way of treating cancer.
+During this treatment, the patient’s T-cells are engineered to identify and destroy cancer cells more effectively.
+This cancer treatment is found to be highly effective in patients suffering from hematological malignancies such as leukemia and lymphoma, especially those that are recurrent or refractory (not responding to conventional treatments).

 Artificial intelligence and machine learning are being extensively used in the healthcare sector.